SS-Green Light Racing: Car No. 07 history

 SS Green-Light Racing switched from running Chevrolets to Fords in 2022, with Graf as the primary driver in the No. 07 once again.

 On February 26, 2022, Cup Series driver Cole Custer claimed the team's first victory, which came at Auto Club Speedway.
 The entry was a collaborative effort between the team and Stewart–Haas Racing.
 On October 4, Truck Series driver Hailie Deegan announced she would make her Xfinity Series debut in the No. 07 at Las Vegas.
 Chase Briscoe and Brett Moffitt also each make a start, with Briscoe scoring a top ten at Indianapolis and Moffitt scoring a top-ten at Kansas.

 For 2023, SS Green-Light Racing switched back to Chevrolet from Ford and revealed Blaine Perkins would drive the No. 07 full-time.
 However, he would only run the first five races of the season, and other drivers would drive the car throughout the rest of the year, with Carson Hocevar, Stefan Parsons, Dawson Cram, David Starr, Daniel Suárez, Spencer Pumpelly, Mason Maggio, Katherine Legge, Colin Garrett, Josh Bilicki, J. J. Yeley, Gray Gaulding, Natalie Decker, and Devin Jones making starts in the car.

 In 2024, the No. 07 would continue to see a rotation of drivers, with Patrick Emerling running more than half of the season in the car, scoring a best finish of seventeenth.
 Daniil Kvyat, Myatt Snider, Logan Bearden, Alex Labbé, Greg Van Alst, C. J. McLaughlin, Jade Buford, Sage Karam, and Brad Perez all drove the No. 07 during the season, with McLaughlin tying Emerling's best of seventeenth.

+In 2025, Emerling, Nick Leitz, and Labbé split the No. 07 for most of the season.
+Other drivers such as Carson Ware, Logan Bearden, Preston Pardus, and Brad Perez also made some starts in the No. 07 car.

+on November 29, 2025, it was revealed that Josh Bilicki would run the No. 07 Chevrolet full-time in 2026.